xinyuezhao/tfc-nd-app/docs/service.md

 ## Steps to add a new ND service

-### Create a new directory under "cmd" for the new service
+### Create a new directory under "services" for the new service

-ex: cmd/inventory
+ex: services/inventory

 ### Add basic files that creates the ARGO app and initializes it

-* Use the examples in cmd/nodemgr/main.go as a guide
+* Use the examples in services/nodemgr/main.go as a guide
-* Copy the logger file "log.go" from cmd/nodemgr if you want to use the zapr logger else use stdr logger and skip the log.go file
+* Copy the logger file "log.go" from services/nodemgr if you want to use the zapr logger else use stdr logger and skip the log.go file

 ### Edit the top level makefile to build the service.
 Add a new target for the service and add the target to the list of services to be built